fancifulland2718/InfiniteWorld/README.md

 #### 4.Unified 3D Asset

 We provide code for converting 3D datasets into different formats in `3D format convert`.
 Using `ply2obj_replica.py`, you can convert Replica data from PLY format to OBJ format, but it requires installing the `pymeshlab` library.
 The script `obj_usd.py` allows you to convert objects in OBJ format to USD format for use in Isaac Sim.
 For batch conversions, you can use `obj_usd0.py`, though its compatibility with Isaac Sim is limited.
-Additionally, `pkl_obj` converts files from PKL to OBJ format, which is the first step in adapting the Objaverse dataset for use in Isaac Sim.
+Additionally, `pkl_obj.py` converts files from PKL to OBJ format, which is the first step in adapting the Objaverse dataset for use in Isaac Sim.

 ### Benchmark